 This too, feels like erroneous thinking.
 It means to me you have a reason (excuse) to try less.
 You’re saved because you’ve accepted Christ as your Savior.
 I would challenge that.
 Fantastic that you have accepted Christ!
 But you cannot simply accept Christ and then choose to live a baseless existence, courting only your physical desires!
 You may as well be an animal if that is the case.
 You were given a human brain by a mistake of birth.

 You can say you are saved.
-You can pay lip service to Christ and call Him your Savior, but what are you doing to close the gap between your daily grind and Christ’s life example?
+You can pay lip service to Jesus and call Him your Savior, but what are you doing to close the gap between your daily grind and Christ’s life example?
+Is He King over your life as well?

 The word is devotion.